Donors

 • Lancelot France-Cummings, CI Operations Manager, set up of, and provision of basic training for use of Quickbooks Enterprise accounting software to staff of PAT Secretariat;

-Contribution of photographs for PAT website, Annual Reports and Strategic Plan
+Contribution of photographs for PAT website, Annual Reports and Strategic Plan and ongoing projects

 • Protected Areas Commission